This page lists the most common problems you can encounter in WP Full Picture and ways of solving them.

 Some users may see notification in Meta’s Event Manager that IP address sent to Meta with Meta CAPI is different from the one reported by Meta Pixel – IPv4 instead of IPv6.
 If you see this message, disregard it.
 Most internet users use IPv4.
 Check your IP address here.

-If an IP address is in IPv4 format Meta reformats it to IPv6 by adding empty values to it.
+If an IP address is in IPv4 format Meta reformats it itself to IPv6 by adding empty values to it.
 We are not doing this internally in order to leave reformatting to Meta.
 The mismatch does not affect your campaigns.
+Why does meta point it out as an error?
+We are as puzzled as you are.

 We found that some translation plugins that translate content “on the fly”, like Linguise, try to translate product data output by WP Full Picture.
 In order to fix it, please set a rule in its settings that will prevent translation of content inside HTML elements with classes “fupi_cart_data” and “fupi_cart_item_data”.